Chocolate-coated marshmallow treats: Chocolate fish

+Cups

+Milk chocolate cups may be filled with marshmallow in products including Mallo Cup and Valomilk.

 Chocolate marshmallow pies

 Chocolate marshmallow pies differ from regular chocolate-coated marshmallow treats in that there is a cake- or cookie-like layer above as well as below the marshmallow filling – that is, the marshmallow filling is sandwiched between two layers of cake or cookie, the entirety then being enrobed in chocolate.
 Some local names for chocolate marshmallow pies are: